CodeBiplove/Portfolio-Activity-Use-Linux-commands-to-manage-file-permissions/README.md

 **Linux File Permissions Management Portfolio Document**

-**Project Description:** As a security professional, I ensured secure and proper access control in the file system of an organizational environment.
-This document demonstrates my practical experience using Linux commands to check, interpret, and modify file and directory permissions to maintain system security.
+**Project Description:** The research team at my organization needed to update the file permissions for certain files and directories within the projects directory.
+The permissions did not currently reflect the level of authorization that should be given.
+Checking and updating these permissions helped keep their system secure.
+To complete this task, I performed the following steps:

 ---

 ### **Section 1: Checking File and Directory Details**

-**Command I Used:** `ls -la`
+**Command Used:** `ls -la`

-**What I Did:** I used the `ls -la` command to list all files and directories, including hidden ones, along with their associated details such as permissions, ownership, size, and modification date.
+**What I Did:** I used the `ls -la` command to determine the existing permissions set for a specific directory in the file system.
+This command lists all contents of the directory, including hidden files, and provides detailed information.

 **Example Output:**